 On 8 November 2016, the House of Lords voted to remove the exemption clauses from the Children and Social Work Bill.

 On 7 December 2016, government amendments to the Bill were published.
-These include the exemption clauses, with some new provisions and protections.
+These included the exemption clauses, with some new provisions and protections.

 The House of Commons Public Bill Committee scrutinising the Bill voted 10-5 (along party political lines) to reinstate the exemption clauses, on 10 January 2017.